Plans & Programs

 The New Castle County Office of Emergency Management ensures that the county is National Incident Management System (NIMS) compliant.
 This is accomplished through the delivery of NIMS and Incident Command System (ICS) training to hundreds of county emergency responders, development and participation in numerous exercises, reliance on ICS to manage incidents, and continued maintenance and management of emergency management systems and equipment.

 New Castle County Hazard Mitigation Plan

 The New Castle County Multi-Jurisdictional All-Hazard Mitigation Plan (PDF) is a mandatory plan which was first developed by New Castle County in 2005.
 The plan assessed the potential hazards which could occur within the county and detailed a list of "mitigation actions" that could be taken to prepare our county for these possible hazards.
 The plan must be updated every five years.
 Therefore, in 2010 we reviewed the plan by updating our risk assessment of potential hazards and by updating our list of mitigation actions.
 We update this list by documenting any progress that has been made towards completing these actions, and any new actions which should be taken and are not in the plan.
-The plan revision was completed in Fall 2009 with FEMA Approval in March 2010.
+The latest plan revision was completed in Feb.
+2015 with FEMA Approval in May 2015.